-A collection of LGBTQ+ weddings from around the world.
+A collection of worldwide LGBTQ+ wedding stories.

 After seven years together, Chrissie and Megan made their nice, but on a reasonable budget, urban Melbourne wedding day come to life.

 Christine and Mandy celebrated with a rustic wedding in a castle that blended their Scottish and South African heritages.

 Incorporating Jewish traditions into their two bride wedding was something that was important – that and incorporating their mutual love of beer.

 Surrounded by incredible wedding flowers, Kayla & Kelly brought to life their modern Cleveland wedding that had plenty of funky personalization.

 Emily and Tarisa chose an outdoor wedding at Small Talk Vineyards, and then chose a brand new last name to celebrate their union.

 After meeting online, between lockdowns, they shared a simple, Melbourne city wedding after less than two years together – because when you know, you know.

 Mary and Sally both wore suits at their queer New Orleans wedding day – one that included a special ode to their favorite Mardi Gras walking parades.